11-Day Morocco Tour from Casablanca: Sahara Desert Luxury Camp

 Medersa Ben Youssef

 Step into the splendor of Ben Youssef Madrasa, an architectural marvel in Marrakech.
 Dating back to the 14th century, it was once the most prominent Islamic college in North Africa.
 Admire the intricate stucco work, carved cedarwood, and serene courtyard adorned with colorful tiles.
-Feel the history and spirituality as you wander through this cultural treasure's tranquil halls and prayer rooms.
+Experience the history and spirituality as you wander through the tranquil halls and prayer rooms of this cultural treasure.

 1 hour Admission ticket included